gaokun12/NeurRL/README.md

    change the append_info = ['p1_n0'] (line 1225) for learning rules describe the positive class 1 and negative class 0.

+4. When doing the ablation studies, please annotate the watched hyperparameter variable in seo

 Appendix: